cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 ####  I started a tracing task and made requests to URL but did not see any results in the UI.
 What should I do?

 1. <span class="notranslate">X-Ray</span> may not send data if a site uses a caching plugin, as the caching plugin is outputting HTML, thus there are no PHP scripts to examine.
 We encountered such issues with sites that use <span class="notranslate">LSCache</span> and <span class="notranslate">WP Super Cache</span> plugins.
 Check that your site does not use caching plugins.
 If so, disable it while tracing a site to get information from <span class="notranslate">X-Ray</span>.
+Moreover, it can also be because of caching on server side, for example NGINX Cache.
+Or when using CDN because requests are processed from another host.
+In such cases, during tracing, caching must also be disabled.
 2. If you set a client’s IP when creating the tracing task, check that your requests come to the server with this IP via phpinfo (since there may be NAT between your local machine and the server).

     ![](/images/XRayPHPInfoRemoteAddr.png)